Below are some frequently asked questions about the Municipal Equality Index.

 Cities are rated on a scale of 0-100, based on the city’s laws, policies, benefits, and services.
 There are 100 standard points and 22 flex points (flex points are awarded for items which apply to some but not all cities).
 All public scores are capped at 100 points.

 The information reflected in the MEI is gathered by the MEI team and compiled into draft scorecards using publicly available information.
 Cities are offered an opportunity to review the scorecards, ask any questions, and submit any additional information they wish the MEI team to consider for rating.
-Our team sends out a letter in March to mayors and city managers notifying them that their cities will be rated by email and certified mail, followed by a draft scorecard sent to the mayors and city managers in June also via email and certified mail.
-The feedback window lasted six weeks.
+Our team sends out a letter via certified mail to mayors and city managers notifying them that their cities will be rated by email, followed by a draft scorecard sent to the mayors and city managers also via email and certified mail.
+Cities are given a feedback window to provide additional documentation and request changes to their scorecard.
 Finally, cities are sent their final scorecards before the final report is released to the public.
 Equality Federation state groups are able to review the scorecards and provide feedback to the MEI team prior to publication as well.

 Definitely not.
 The MEI was specifically designed to measure the laws and policies of the municipality, not the state.
 While state law might add to a city’s score, positive state law is not necessary for a city to score 100 points.
 Cities that score over 85 in states without non-discrimination laws that expressly include LGBTQ+ people are designated as “All-Star” cities.